You're About To See Aisling Bea Everywhere

 She’s originally from Ireland.

 Bea was born Aisling O’Sullivan in County Kildare, Ireland.
-She initially studied at Trinity College Dublin, and moved to London at 21 to pursue acting.
-Though she’s since traveled across the Atlantic, Bea still excels in Kildare regional humor.
+She initially studied at Trinity College Dublin, and moved to London aged 21 to pursue acting.
+Though she’s since travelled across the Atlantic, Bea still excels in Kildare regional humour.
 Her stand-up is a tour through the Irish sensibility.

 Speaking of stand-up: She’s an award-winning stand-up comic.

-Living With Herself isn’t Bea’s first Netflix show; she has a 15-minute stand-up set that is also available to stream on Netflix.
-Bea has starred in almost every major panel show in Britain, a popular comedy format in the U.K.
+Living With Yourself isn’t Bea’s first Netflix show either.
+You'll recognise her from her 15-minute stand-up set that is also available to stream on Netflix and her appearances on Channel 4's Comedy Gala and Live At The Apollo.

 She is having a really big autumn.

-Aisling Bea is the creator and star of This Way Up, a dark comedy that premiered on Hulu in September.
+Not only is her new show on Netflix, but she's also the creator and star of Channel 4's brilliant comedy-drama This Way Up.
 The show starts with Bea’s character, Aine, leaving a mental health facility where she received treatment for a nervous breakdown.
-Now, she has to undergo the day-in, day-out of getting better – with more than a little help from her sister, played by Catastrophe’s Sharon Horgan, also an Irish comedian.
+Now, she has to undergo the day-in, day-out of getting better – with more than a little help from her sister, played by Catastrophe’s Sharon Horgan.

 Advertisement